OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/ConditionalActions.rst

         ``I am a beginning programmer learning Java.
-Explain what this error message means in beginner-friendly terms:`` *[insert error message here]*. ``Provide a simple 1-line example illustrating the error, alone with a version of the example where the error is fixed.``
+Explain what this error message means in beginner-friendly terms:`` *[insert error message here]*. ``Provide a simple 1-line example illustrating the error, along with a version of the example where the error is fixed.``